-For 2008, the Company has employment agreements with two officers for total monthly salaries of \$10,000.
+For 2009, the Company has employment agreements with two officers for total monthly salaries of \$10,000.
 In addition, the officers are awarded shares of common stock each month.
 The number of shares due is equal to \$13,500 divided by eighty percent of the closing price of the Company's common stock on the last day of each month.
 The Company recognizes an expense equal to the fair value of the stock determined using the average stock closing trading price for the month multiplied by number of shares awarded for that month.

-Also, for 2008, the Company plans to issue shares to one of its employees.
-The number of shares due is equal to \$500 divided by eighty percent of the closing price of the Company's common stock on the last day of each month.
+For 2008, the Company had employment agreements with two officers for total monthly salaries of \$10,000.
+In addition, the officers are awarded shares of common stock each month.
+The number of shares due is equal to \$13,500 divided by eighty percent of the closing price of the Company's common stock on the last day of each month.
+The Company recognizes an expense equal to the fair value of the stock determined using the average stock closing trading price for the month multiplied by number of shares awarded for that month.
+Also, for 2008, the Company issued shares to one of its employees.
+The number of shares awarded is equal to \$500 divided by eighty percent of the closing price of the Company's common stock on the last day of each month.
 The stock is subject to trading restrictions under Rule 144.
+For 2008, the Company awarded 5,718,147 shares and recognized an expense of approximately \$208,000 for stock awarded under these arrangements.

 For 2007, the Company had employment agreements with two officers for total monthly salaries of \$5,500.
 In addition, each month the President was awarded shares of common stock.
 The number of shares awarded was equal to a specified dollar amount divided by eighty percent of the closing price of the Company's common stock on the last day of each month.
 For the period January 1, 2007, through June 30, 2007, the amount was \$6,500.
 For the period July 1, 2007, through December 31, 2007, the amount was \$11,500.
 The Company recognized an expense equal to the fair value of the stock determined using the average stock closing trading price for the month multiplied by number of shares awarded for that month.
 The stock is subject to trading restrictions under Rule 144.
 Beginning July 2007, the Company also issued shares to one of its employees.
 The number of shares due was equal to \$200 divided by eighty percent of the closing price of the Company's common stock on the last day of each month.
-For 2007, the Company awarded 5,118,750 shares and recognized an expense of \$150,000 for stock awarded under these arrangements.
+For 2007, the Company awarded 5,118,750 shares and recognized an expense of approximately \$150,000 for stock awarded under these arrangements.

-For 2006, the Company had employment agreements with two officers for total monthly salaries of \$4,900.
-In addition, the officers were awarded shares of common stock each month.
-The number of shares due was equal to \$6,000 divided by eighty percent of the closing price of the Company's common stock on the last day of each month.
-The Company recognized an expense equal to the fair value of the stock determined using the average stock closing trading price for the month multiplied by number of shares awarded for that month.
-The stock is subject to trading restrictions under Rule 144.
-For 2006, the Company awarded 1,805,873 shares and recognized an expense of \$84,145 for stock awarded under these arrangements.

 On February 7, 2007, Registrant and C.E.
-Rick Strattan filed suit in Circuit Court in Palm Beach County, Florida, (Case Number 2007CA001818XXXXMB) seeking the return of the Class A Preferred Share and damages from defendants Eline Entertainment Group, Inc., Eline Holding Group, Inc., Yucatan Holding Company, Steven T. Dorrough, Jayme Dorrough, and Barry Rothman, based on representations made in connection with the Share Exchange Agreement dated August 11, 2005, as amended and the enforcement of the agreement.
+Rick Strattan filed suit in Circuit Court in Palm Beach County, Florida, (Case Number 2007CA001818XXXXXMB) seeking the return of the Class A Preferred Share and damages from defendants Eline Entertainment Group, Inc., Eline Holding Group, Inc., Yucatan Holding Company, Steven T. Dorrough, Jayme Dorrough, and Barry Rothman, based on representations made in connection with the Share Exchange Agreement dated August 11, 2005, as amended and the enforcement of the agreement.